 Data Sync is a Mono feature that allows you to fetch new data (balance, transactions, and statements) from financial accounts connected to your web or mobile app.
-This data is retrieved from your customers' financial institution and can be manually or automatically refreshed to bring up up-to-date information.
+This data is retrieved from your customers' financial institution and can be refreshed to retrieve up-to-date information.

 A clearer picture of how Data Sync works

-For example, Mr. Adam connects his account to a business named XYZ Ltd, at 2.00 pm on 19th August 2021 with his account balance at NGN 10,000 and thirty minutes later, he performs various transactions worth NGN 5,000.
+For example, Mr. Adam connects his account to a business named XYZ Ltd, at 1.00 pm on 20th August 2021 with his account balance at NGN 10,000 and thirty minutes later, he performs various transactions worth NGN 5,000.
 At this point, the current balance in his bank app will be displayed as NGN 5,000, but when XYZ Ltd checks the Information API endpoint, NGN 10,000 will still be displayed as his balance.
-To get the current balance/transaction history on Mr Adam's account, there are two ways XYZ Ltd can do this:
+To get the current balance/transaction history on Mr Adam's account, here’s how XYZ Ltd can do this:

-The second option is for XYZ Ltd to trigger the Data Sync endpoint manually.
-This is quite useful for businesses/developers that cannot wait till the auto-refresh time to get new data.
+XYZ Ltd needs to trigger the Data Sync endpoint.
 Once triggered successfully, XYZ Ltd can then call the Information endpoint to get the real-time account balance of Mr. Adam.
-What this means is that XYZ Ltd doesn't have to wait till midnight to get the updated account balance on a connected account.
-We refer to this process as Manual Data Sync.
+What this means is that XYZ Ltd is able to get the updated account balance on a connected account without requiring the user to reconnect their financial account.
+We refer to this process as Data Sync.